 House Dinner Dietary Options: House meals are vegetarian; meat is fine for personal food.

-Pets: Limited pets.
-Currently have two dogs and a cat.
+Pets: Currently have two dogs and three cats.

 Tobacco: Not inside, but outside on the property is welcomed.